pretix/pretix-docs/docs/tutorial/products.md

 Change the capacity to the maximum amount of tickets of this type that you want to sell, for example 1000.
 Leave the rest of the settings unchanged and click the :btn:Save: button.
 This takes you to a detailed overview of the status of the "Standard ticket" quota.

+Repeat the same process for the discount ticket and speaker ticket.
+Name the quota for the discount ticket "Discount ticket" and set its number to the maximum number of discount tickets you want to sell.
+In our case, that number is 900.
+Name the quota for the speaker ticket "Speaker ticket" and set its number to the number of speakers at your event.
+In our case, that number is 100.

 Our sticker product needs three different quotas: one for each product variant, i.e. one for each color.
 Navigate back to "Quotas" and click the :btn:+ Create a new quota: button.